stevethomas15977/public_afe/README.md

 <br><br>
 2. Automation of deterministic tasks, such as “Offset Well Co-development Groups” and “Child Well Risk Gun Barrel Plot”.
 For example,
 <br><br>
-“Offset Well Co-development Groups” is a report that list groups well that will be used as a substitute for the projected future cash flows of the proposed well grouping and a key input to Return on Investment calculation.
+“Offset Well Co-development Groups” is a report that list groups well that will be used as a substitute for the projected future cash flows of the proposed well grouping and a key input to the Return on Investment calculation.
 <br><br>
 “Child Well Risk Gun Barrel Plot” is a Scatter Plot that indicates any surround well groups to the proposed well group that could potentially imped the future cash flows.
 Any identified risk is subtracted from the future cash flows calculation.
 <br><br>